Dr YAO, Kwok Ming 丘國明

 - Transcription factors regulate cell proliferation and differentiation

-Kwok-Ming Yao is currently Associate Professor in the Department of Biochemistry, The University of Hong Kong.
+Kwok-Ming Yao is currently Associate Professor in the School of Biomedical Sciences, The University of Hong Kong.
 He graduated from Brandeis University (Genetics, Molecular and Developmental Biology program) with a PhD degree in 1992.
 After postdoctoral training at Dana Farber Cancer Institute and Harvard Medical School (1993-1994) and then Genetics Institute, Inc., Cambridge, MA (1994-1996), he joined the University of Hong Kong as Assistant Professor in 1997 and was promoted to Associate Professor in 2009.
 He has published more than 40 peer-reviewed articles including papers in Science, Molecular and Cellular Biology, Journal of Biological Chemistry, The EMBO Reports, Journal of Cell Science, Diabetes and Endocrinology.

 FOXM1 and regulation of cancer and stem cell function